abibbs/friendlychat/README.md

 Implemented a message cache layer using Redis to reduce load on OpenAI API.
 Frequently accessed messages are stored in Redis for low latency retrieval.

 **Sentiment Analysis**
-Integrated GPT 3.5 to analyze the sentiment of chat messages.
+Integrated GPT-3.5 to analyze the sentiment of chat messages.
 This provides a layer of filtering to flag messages with toxic or harmful language.
 Helps ensure conversations remain friendly.

 **Speech-to-Text**
 Used Deepgram's speech recognition API to add speech-to-text capabilities.
 Users can dictate messages which are transcribed and sent in real-time.